AhmadHassan-BTed/CoDiver_Code-Sniffer-and-Project-Analyzer/README.md

 ## 🤝 Development & Contribution

 New ideas, architectural optimizations, and structural improvements are warmly welcomed.
-The system is designed to be highly extensible—adding support for a new language parser simply requires introducing a new module within `src/` and wiring it to the Universal Control Center in `app.py`.
+The system is designed to be highly extensible - adding support for a new language parser simply requires introducing a new module within `src/` and wiring it to the Universal Control Center in `app.py`.

 *When modifying the codebase, please ensure that UI concerns remain strictly separated from backend AST calculation logic.*